ThatBlokeCalledJay/auto-app-version/README.md

     ...
 </Project>
 ```

+## General automated behaviour

+An automated segment can mutate in two ways.
+Standard incrementation, 1, 2, 3, 4 and reset.
+Reset sets the segment back to 0.

 Incrementing higher priority segments manually will result in lower priority, automated segments being set back to 0.